 President Kamuzu Banda of Malawi arrived in Cape Town on Tuesday on the second day of his historic five-day state visit to South Africa.

-President Kamuzu Banda of Malawi arrived in Cape Town on Tuesday on the second day of his historic five-day state visit to South Africa.
+Background: President Kamuzu Banda of Malawi arrived in Cape Town on Tuesday on the second day of his historic five-day state visit to South Africa.
 Dr Banda is the first black African national leader to visit the Republic.

 From Cape Town, Dr Banda drove the 22 miles (35 km) to Simonstown, headquarters of the South African Navy and the subject of a controversial defence agreement between South Africa and Britain.

 Dr Banda was shown around the Simonstown base by South African Defence Minister Pieter Botha (with bald head and glasses) and Admiral Biermann, Commander in Chief of the South African Navy.